lenameow/MyMiniWarehouse/TermsAndConditions.md

 **Terms & Conditions**

-By downloading or using the MyMiniWarehouse app ("小小仓 app" in Chinese, hereinafter referred to as "the App", "The App", or "THE APP"), the terms & conditions on this page will automatically apply to you.
+By downloading or using the MyMiniWarehouse app ("家庭小仓库 app" in Chinese, hereinafter referred to as "the App", "The App", or "THE APP"), the terms & conditions on this page will automatically apply to you.
 Please read them carefully before using the App.

 **General Terms**